#1 Cause of Teen Accidents

 Parent/teen driver agreement

 Your participation in your teen’s driving education has enormous influence.
-The American Academy of Pediatrics developed a Parent-Teen Driving Agreement that can reduce your teen’s risk.
+The American Academy of Pediatrics developed a Parent-Teen Driving Agreement (PDF 466kb) that can reduce your teen’s risk.

 Great Driver™ smartphone app1